 Why People Grow Parthenocarpic Cucumbers

 The motivation for breeding parthenocarpic cucumbers was originally to increase yields of greenhouse cucumbers.
-Without requiring pollination, you can grow parthenocarpic cucumbers under protection or in climates with few natural pollinators, and you don’t need to manually pollinate.
+Without requiring pollination, you can grow parthenocarpic cucumbers under protection or in climates with few natural pollinators, and you don’t need to manually pollinate them.

 But for the home gardener, there are a few other reasons to grow parthenocarpic varieties.
 If you hate seeds in your cucumbers, parthenocarpic cucumbers are seedless unless they are pollinated.